spectrocloud-labs/bulk-property-sorter/README.md

 3. Use one of these methods:
    - Press `Ctrl+[` (or `Cmd+[` on Mac) for ascending sort
    - Press `Ctrl+Shift+[` (or `Cmd+Shift+[` on Mac) for descending sort
-   - Right-click and select "Sort Properties" from the context menu
+   - Right-click and select "Sort Properties" from the context menu (only appears for supported file types)
    - Open Command Palette (`Ctrl+Shift+P`) and search for "Sort Properties"

 ## Requirements